 I’ve created numerous blog posts with the word minimalism in the title because I assumed that whoever was reading the post would already have a grasp on the term.
 But I was wrong to assume.

 Many images flash across the mind when the word minimalist or minimalism come up in conversations.
-Thanks to the media, images of stark white walls with limited to no furniture come up with only a single plant dominating a corner of the room.
-Or images of an all black and white wardrobe with only three pairs of shoes.
+Thanks to the media, images of stark white walls with limited to no furniture and a single plant dominating a corner of the room come up or images of an all black and white wardrobe with only three pairs of shoes.
 But that is not what minimalism is.